goonzchief/Swift-cal/README.md

-A Simplr calculator Written by me using Swift!
+A Simple calculator Written by me using Swift!